booch/presentations/Fifty-Years-of-Ruby/README.md

             - https://isocpp.org/wiki/faq/conferences-worldwide
         - Ruby had ~20 conferences in 2019
             - https://rubyconferences.org/past/
-6. Story about Ruby community learning NO
+4. Ruby's growth ✅
+    - Features added (innovations, borrowed)
+    - Milestones
+5. Language support for Faux-O ???
-    - Meta-programming overuse
+    - Boundaries talk
-        - I did it myself (after deferring learning about it for a while)\
+    - Bob Martin said that the only thing that has changed in the last 50 years has been adding constraints
+        - Structured programming constrains use of GOTO
+        - Object-oriented programming constrains use of global variables
+        - Functional programming constrains use of assignment
+        - Declarative programming constrains use of control structures
+    - I think a language that gives us Faux-O constraints is next
+        - Why not both OO and FP support in a language?
-        - I see most programmers do this
+            - Ruby, Smalltalk, and JavaScript do this fairly well
-        - As Noel Rappin says, you don't fully understand the boundaries of your tools until you overuse them
+        - I believe we need immutable objects that are around passed to functions
+            - Manipulate them with function calls, rather than message passing
+            - But the syntax looks the same as OO
+            - They can **represent** a state instead of **having** a state
+        - Message-passing actors for the procedural shell
-7. Compile-time execution will continue to gain popularity
+6. Compile-time execution will continue to gain popularity
     - Today: you tell it what should run at compile time
     - Future: let the compiler run whatever it thinks is best
-8. Slide: XR, new Meta concept, Apple XR, Oculus, etc
-9. Collection methods: collect (map), select (filter), inject (reduce), reject, detect❗
-10. Smalltalk is still used today
+7. Smalltalk is still used today
     - Heyday was the late 1999s
     - Many of the people moved to Ruby
-11. Short URL ✅
+8. Short URL ✅
-12. Make Headings stay at the top of the page consistently ✅
+9. Make Headings stay at the top of the page consistently ✅
-13. Fix colors in header/footers ✅
+10. Fix colors in header/footers ✅
-14. Matz's innovations
-    - focus on developer happiness❗
-    - simple, easy to read syntax
-        - well-done blocks!
-        - dot notation for method calls
-        - no type annotations
-    - Duck typing❗
-    - attr_accessor?
-    - OOP at the right time
-        - But also FP (primarily for collections)
-        - easy to learn because of syntax and duck typing
-        - fast feedback loop, because it's interpreted
-    - good for DSLs❗
-    - good meta-programming story❗
-    - community?❗
-15. Mistakes in Ruby (see Ruby, the Bad Parts) NO
-    - Monkey patching
-    - Global variables
-    - Flip-flop operator?
-    - and/or/not keywords
-        - lower precedence, leading to confusion
-    - BEGIN/END blocks
+11. Slide: XR, new Meta concept, Apple XR, Oculus, etc❗❗❗❗❗❗
+12. Collection methods:
+    - collect (map), select (filter), inject (reduce), reject, detect
-16. Add "RubyConf 2024" to title page ✅
+13. Add "RubyConf 2024" to title page ✅
-17. Make quotes look nicer ✅
+14. Make quotes look nicer ✅
-18. Create a thumbnail of the presentation
+15. Create a thumbnail of the presentation ✅
-    - `marp --image=png slides.md -o og-image.png`
-    - generate slide-show with `--og-image=og-image.png`
-    - or add `image: og-image.png` to marp.yml
-19. Makefile?
+16. Makefile ✅

 ## Colophon